Las Vegas Monorail

 Free Trams in Las Vegas

-If the Las Vegas Monorail isn’t exactly what you need, there are also three free Las Vegas trams that can get you from point A to point B quickly and easily.
-These three free trams are located at stations along Las Vegas Boulevard but don’t travel the entirety of the Strip like the monorail.
-Each of these three free monorails travels along a specific point on the Strip.
+If the Las Vegas Monorail isn’t exactly what you need, there are also two free Las Vegas trams that can get you from point A to point B quickly and easily.
+These free trams are located at stations along Las Vegas Boulevard but don’t travel the entirety of the Strip like the monorail.

-Aria Express Tram: Bellagio, City Center, & Park MGM
+Aria Express Tram: Bellagio, Vdara, Park MGM & Shops at Crystals

 Aria Express Tram

-It runs Monday – Thursday from 8 am – 9 pm, and Friday – Sunday from 8 am – 2 am.
+It runs daily from 8 am – 2 am.

 The Mandalay Bay tram is an express tram that takes passengers along a 3-minute ride from Mandalay Bay to Luxor to Excalibur and back to Mandalay Bay.
 This is a perfect opportunity to enjoy a few minutes of air-conditioned bliss between the three hotels.